Mission Codename The Cure

 Have your taste buds ever felt personally victimized by cheap Chardonnay?

-If you answered “yes” to any of these questions, we have THE CURE.
-The TRUTH.
+If you answered “yes” to either of these questions, we have THE CURE.
 The ultimate QPR Chard.

 The answer to all the cheap, soulless, formulaic stuff on the middle shelf.
 A suave underdog for your Premier Cru trained palate.